![]() |

 |

 Crash test ratings do not account for the relative weight of your vehicle compared with vehicles you may collide with.
-The laws of physics control the apportionment of forces between colliding vehicles and therefore a vehicle is not a "safe" choice if it is lighter weight than the average vehicle, despite receiving excellent crash ratings by both agencies. .. |
+The laws of physics control the apportionment of forces between colliding vehicles and therefore a vehicle is not a "safe" choice if it is lighter weight than the average vehicle, despite receiving excellent crash ratings by both agencies.
+In addition to weight, mismatch of the relative size of colliding vehicles can result in impact points where there is minimal crashworthiness protection, such as a SUV with bumpers high above the ground vs. a compact passenger car. .. |

 IIHS Status Report, Vol. 46, No. 5, June 9, 2011